Interview Questions and Techniques For Hiring a Consultant

 Brainteasers generally require candidates to use logical reasoning in order answer difficult mental problems.
-These are a great way to gain insight into a candidate’s thought process and their problem-solving abilities.
+These are a great way to gain insight into a candidate’s thought process and their problem-solving abilities, vital skills for any management consultant.
 This is especially important in consulting- being able to adapt to a client’s changing requirements or challenges.

 Brainteasers can be very abstract, but can also assess numerate ability if that is a key requirement.

 For example, one interview question could be:

 How many ping pong balls can you fit in a commercial airliner?

 The thought process could be totally abstract, using educated guesses and scaling.
 Alternatively a candidate could be expected to take a much more numerate approach, perhaps calculating the volume of a cylinder using the estimated measurements the plane, and dividing that against the volume of a ping pong ball.
 Neither is necessarily right or wrong; it depends on what the employer is wishing to assess.

 Stay tuned to our content hub for a more in depth look at all of the things covered in this article, both from a candidate and employer perspective.